high oxalate foods list

 Beans Oxalate

-These lower oxalate beans likely can be included in a healthy kidney stone diet in healthy portions.
-Generally, I recommend 1/2 cup portions of beans and lentils.
-Also, pairing these higher oxalate foods with a serving of dairy helps stop the absorption of oxalate.
+Generally, I recommend pairing these higher oxalate foods with a serving of dairy to reduce the absorption of oxalate.
 As always, ask your dietitian what is best for you based on your lab results.

 What Do I Eat Following a Low Oxalate Foods List?